ma-ji/css/docs/schedule.md

 #### After class

-- Assignment 3: Gathering Literature in Your Field due upcoming Monday.
+- Assignment 3: Gathering Literature in Your Field due upcoming week.
 - Group presentation slides and annotated bibliography on _Concept Representation_ due in two weeks.

 ---